 “I may not have a city at the moment, but I do still have the most and finest ships and sailors in Greece,” Themistocles answered.
 “Perhaps I will sail with my fleet into exile in some other land, and leave the rest of you to battle the Persians as you will.”

 But even this threat availed him not.
 The other captains believed, correctly, that it was a mere bluff, that the Athenians would never permanently abandon their beautiful city.
-A vote was taken, and the outcome was that the fleet would sail three nights from that day for the Isthmus of Corinth.
+A vote was taken, and the outcome was that the fleet would sail three nights hence for the Isthmus of Corinth.

 Desperate to prevent that retreat from happening, Themistocles resorted to subterfuge.
 He called his most trusted lieutenant, a man named Sicinnus, and gave him a secret mission.